dtk/dtk-shell/README.md

-DTK Client
+Dtk Client
 ==============================

 #### Description

-DTK Client is a Ruby based CLI interface for communication with the DTK Server.
+Dtk Client is a Ruby bas  ed CLI interface for communication with the Dtk Server.
 It's main purpose is to provide an easy to use interface for importing modules, browsing modules repository and deploying assemblies and topologies.

 ---